 A 3-month CD is a short-term savings product that offers a fixed interest rate for a three-month period, providing predictable earnings with the flexibility to reassess your options at maturity.
 They are often used by savers who want competitive returns without long-term rate risk.

 In many nationwide CD rankings, 3-month CD yields remain highly competitive among short-term options.
-A recent Investopedia review lists a 3-month CD earning 4.11% APY with a $1,000 minimum deposit among the highest yields available nationally.
-This rate and term can be found at OMB Bank and is available online nationwide and locally in Kansas City and southwest Missouri branches.
+A recent Investopedia review lists a 3-month CD earning 4.05% APY with a $1,000 minimum deposit among the highest yields available nationally, while Investopedia also recently called OMB's 3-month and 9-month CDs some of the most accessible CDs available.
+Both areavailable online nationwide and locally in Kansas City and southwest Missouri branches.

 Why Choose a Short-Term CD Now?